 - A user name and password to create your account.

 - Acceptable shipping addresses for your purchases to be sent to you.
 You may choose which address to use each time you make a purchase.

 - Provide the billing address for your credit card.
 They use this as a way of verifying your identity, so it is important to enter the billing address exactly as it appears on your credit card statements.

 - Provide the credit card information (number, expiration date, security number).
 This is secured by encryption and stored on their servers in such a way that nobody gets to see any more than the last 4 digits of your card number, which helps you identify the proper card if you keep more than one on file.

 When you want to buy something online and use PayPal to pay for it, 6060eyes.com will pass the shopping cart information (what you're buying and how much it costs) to PayPal.
+A file that allows PayPal to make sure you are the one who ordered the items will be placed on your device (computer, tablet, phone, etc.).
 You'll be sent to a PayPal login window.
 (If you prefer to use the guest option you'll see a link for that too).
 Once you login, PayPal already has everything it needs to complete the sale and provides a robust security environment in which to do so.
 All you need to do is verify where you want it shipped and give final approval of the transaction.
 That's it!